 Highlights:

-- Project construction phasing proposed to provide system improvements as funding allows, with the first phase project estimated at $110 million.
+- Project construction phasing is proposed to provide system improvements as funding allows.

 Project Benefits: